build-on-aws/content/tutorials/deploy-webapp-ECS-Codecatalyst/index.md

     import * as ecs_patterns from "aws-cdk-lib/aws-ecs-patterns";
 ```

-These modules provide access to all the components you need for you to deploy the web application.
+These sections provide access to all the components you need for you to deploy the web application.
 The first step is to find the existing default VPC in your account by adding the following code:

 ```JavaScript
   // Look up the default VPC